markmeeus/MarcelloDB/docs/README.md

 #Welcome to MarcelloDB's Documentation pages.

-MarcelloDB is an [open-source](https://github.com/markmeeus/marcellodb) NoSql database (for Xamarin .net and mono) built to be used in mobile apps.
+MarcelloDB is an [open-source](https://github.com/markmeeus/marcellodb) NoSql database built to be used in Xamarin and Windows Universal apps.

-MarcelloDB saves entire C# objects, including properties with child objects, lists and dictionaries.
+MarcelloDB saves entire C# object graphs, including child objects like lists and dictionaries.

 It's a native C# implementation, focussed on being light-weight and developer-friendly.